IBM/credit-risk-workshop-cpd/workshop/README.md

 # Analyzing Credit Risk with Cloud Pak for Data on OpenShift

-Welcome to our workshop!
-In this workshop we'll be using the Cloud Pak for Data platform to Collect Data, Organize Data, Analyze Data, and Infuse AI into our applications.
+In this workshop we'll be using the Cloud Pak for Data platform to Analyze Data and Infuse AI into our applications.
 The goals of this workshop are:

-* Visualize data with Data Refinery
-* Create and deploy a machine learning model
+* Create and a machine learning model using AutoAI
-* Monitor the model
+* Test the deployed model
-* Create a Python app to use the model
+* (Optional) Create a Python app to use the model

 ## About this workshop